skramm/homog2d/README.md

 When installed, run `make` (or `make test`).

 To install on your machine, copy `homog2d.hpp` somewhere, or `sudo make install`.
-This will copy in `/usr/local/include`.
+This will copy that file in `/usr/local/include`.

 Usage: see [manual](manual.md)